deqline/GameHacks/README.md

 # GameHacks
 A collection of 3 game hacks I developped in the past.

-Keep in mind this was in the beginning of my programming journey so it shouldn't be used as a good coding reference.

 This repository is provided for educational purposes ( i.e to understand how game hacks work ) and for my personal portofolio.

 ## Features